stankelberg/dcc/README.md

    - You should specify an explicit version tag
    - Each cassandra container needs to have two volumes configured, one for data and one for config files
    - Some basic Cassandra configuration can be done through `CASSANDRA_` environment  variables
-   - Check the config with `docker-compose config` before running `./setup-config.sh`
+   - Check the syntax with `docker-compose config` before running `./setup-config.sh`

 ## Advanced configuration
 If you need more advanced configuration, you can edit config files (eg. cassandra.yaml) for each node under `etc/<node>/`